Deploy your machine learning models with tensorflow serving and kubernetes

 Before going online it’s good to make sure your server works on local.
 I’m giving the big steps

-- Go to the model directory and rename the
+Go to the model directory and rename the saved model subdirectory with a

 # From tensorflow-serving_sidecar/